Arkansas: Sports and recreation

 The flooded, forested bottomlands of east Arkansas attract wintering waterfowl.

 Team sports and especially collegiate football are important to Arkansans.
 College football in Arkansas began from humble beginnings, when the University of Arkansas first fielded a team in 1894.
 Over the years, many Arkansans have looked to Arkansas Razorbacks football as the public image of the state.
 Although the University of Arkansas is based in Fayetteville, the Razorbacks have always played at least one game per season at War Memorial Stadium in Little Rock in an effort to keep fan support in central and south Arkansas.

 Arkansas State University became the second NCAA Division I Football Bowl Subdivision (FBS) (then known as Division I-A) team in the state in 1992 after playing in lower divisions for nearly two decades.
 The two schools have never played each other, due to the University of Arkansas's policy of not playing intrastate games.
 Two other campuses of the University of Arkansas System are Division I members.
 The University of Arkansas at Pine Bluff is a member of the Southwestern Athletic Conference, a league whose members all play football in the second-level Football Championship Subdivision (FCS).
 The University of Arkansas at Little Rock, known for sports purposes as Little Rock, joined the Ohio Valley Conference in 2022 after playing in the Sun Belt Conference; unlike many other OVC members, it does not field a football program.
-The state's other Division I member is the University of Central Arkansas (UCA), which joined the ASUN Conference in 2021 after leaving the FCS Southland Conference.
-Because the ASUN does not plan to start FCS football competition until at least 2022, UCA football is competing in the Western Athletic Conference as part of a formal football partnership between the two leagues.
+In July 2026, Little Rock will move to the United Athletic Conference, which is transitioning from a football-only league to an all-sports conference via a rebranding of the Western Athletic Conference.
+It will be one of two UAC members without a football program.
+The state's other Division I member is the University of Central Arkansas (UCA), which joined the Atlantic Sun Conference (then officially the ASUN Conference) in 2021 after leaving the FCS Southland Conference.
+UCA, which played in the football-only version of the UAC from 2023 to 2025, will move from the ASUN to the all-sports UAC in July 2026.
 Seven of Arkansas's smaller colleges play in NCAA Division II, with six in the Great American Conference and one in the MIAA.
 Two other small Arkansas colleges compete in NCAA Division III, in which athletic scholarships are prohibited.
 High school football also began to grow in Arkansas in the early 20th century.

 Baseball runs deep in Arkansas and was popular before the state hosted Major League Baseball (MLB) spring training in Hot Springs from 1886 to the 1920s.
 Two minor league teams are based in the state.
 The Arkansas Travelers play at Dickey–Stephens Park in North Little Rock, and the Northwest Arkansas Naturals play in Arvest Ballpark in Springdale.
 Both teams compete in the Texas League.